Ian Hunter (singer): Mott the Hoople

 The post-Bowie Mott the Hoople had notable commercial success with the albums All the Young Dudes (1972, produced by Bowie); Mott (1973) and The Hoople (1974).
-The band experienced financial success with songs such as "Roll Away The Stone", "Golden Age of Rock 'n' Roll", "Honaloochie Boogie", "All The Way From Memphis", "Saturday Gigs", and especially "All The Young Dudes".
+The band experienced financial success with songs such as "Roll Away the Stone", "Golden Age of Rock 'n' Roll", "Honaloochie Boogie", "All the Way From Memphis", "Saturday Gigs", and especially "All the Young Dudes".
 Hunter chronicled the highs and lows of touring in Diary of a Rock'n'Roll Star, his journal of a chaotic five-week American tour in November and December 1972.
 Ralphs left in 1973 to form Bad Company, and Hunter began to play guitar until Luther Grosvenor took over.
 Hunter at the same time was increasingly pressured to write hits for the band.

-Grosvenor, aka Ariel Bender, was briefly replaced by Ronson, formerly the leading member of Bowie's backing band The Spiders from Mars, after the release of a live album following The Hoople.
+Grosvenor, aka Ariel Bender, was briefly replaced by Ronson, formerly the leading member of Bowie's backing band the Spiders from Mars, after the release of a live album following The Hoople.
 Hunter left the band in December 1974.
-The remaining members carried on under the names Mott and British Lions.
+The remaining members (Dale 'Buffin' Griffin, Pete 'Overend' Watts, and Morgan Fisher) carried on under the names Mott and the British Lions, which also included former members of Medicine Head.

 On 16 January 2009, several sources, including Hunter's own website, announced that Mott the Hoople would reunite for two concerts at the Hammersmith Apollo in London, on 2 and 3 October 2009.
 These two dates sold out, and three additional dates were added.
-In the end, Mott the Hoople played two warm up gigs in Monmouth, five nights at the Hammersmith Apollo, and made a final appearance at the Tartan Clefs Charity night at the Kelvin Hall that November.
+In the end, Mott the Hoople played two warm-up gigs in Monmouth, five nights at the Hammersmith Apollo, and made a final appearance at the Tartan Clefs Charity night at the Kelvin Hall that November.
 A further British tour in 2013, taking in Birmingham, Newcastle, Glasgow and Manchester (which was released on CD and DVD), culminated in a last night at The O2 arena on 18 November 2013.